airswap/airswap-about/make-liquidity/run-a-server.md

 # Quote and Order APIs

-Servers are expected to implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) APIs.
+Servers implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) APIs.
 The following responses would be based on your internal pricing.

 ## Quote API